 Shire, in which the Group has an 80% stake, was acquired in 2011.
-The company manufactures frozen pies, pasties and other pastry products for food retailers and food service customers.
+The company manufactures frozen pies, pasties and other pastry products for food retailers and foodservice customers.

-Revenue was significantly higher at £18.34 million (2017: £15.87 million) but profit before tax and intra-group management and interest charges increased less markedly to £0.85 million (2017: £0.64 million).
-Profit before tax for the year was £0.65 million (2017: £0.44 million) - with the difference being intra-group interest and management charges.
+Revenues grew by approximately 26% to £23.04 million (2018: £18.34 million) and the company achieved a profit before tax, intra-group interest and management charges of approximately £1.38 million (2018: £0.85 million).
+Profit before tax was £1.18 million (2018: £0.65 million) - with the difference being intra-group interest and management charges.
+Further commentary on the financial performance is set out in the financial review.